 The Ludlow Massacre was a watershed in labor relations that brought national attention to the price being paid in the West to heat our homes in the East.
 Details of the massacre appeared in the New York Times and the Rockefeller family-run mine company operating in Ludlow was targeted.
 According to Zinn, “Pickets marched in front of the Rockefeller office at 26 Broadway, New York City.
 A minister protested in front of the church where Rockefeller sometimes gave sermons, and was clubbed by the police.”

 These laborers were primarily recent immigrants from Southern and Eastern Europe (Ludlow colony leader, Louis Tikas, was Greek and the first to be murdered).
-[Last year, commenter Deborah reminded us that Italian and Mexican immigrants and their children composed the majority of those killed at Ludlow].
 The outstanding Colorado Coal Field War Project notes: